TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow_rom.md

 ## Introduction

 \cond SOC_AM62LX
-\note This scope of this document is to cover the bootflow of the secondary bootloader (SBL) available as part of the @VAR_SDK_NAME.
+\note The scope of this document is to cover the bootflow of the ROM bootloader (RBL) available as part of the @VAR_SDK_NAME.
 SPL bootflow is covered as part of  'Boot Flow' section in \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62LX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html, **PSDK Linux documentation**}.
 \endcond

 Booting user defined applications on a SOC involves multiples steps as listed below,